vuejs-translations/docs-cs/src/guide/scaling-up/testing.md

 For more complex composables, it could also be easier to test it by writing tests against the wrapper component using [Component Testing](#component-testing) techniques.

 <!--
-TODO more testing recipes can be added in the future e.g.
+TODO more testing recipes can be added in the future např.
 - How to set up CI via GitHub actions
 - How to do mocking in component testing
 -->